-When Superannuation Warehouse sets up a new SMSF, we issue five documents as part of the set-up process, one of these being the Trust Deed.
-An SMSF is governed by the Trust Deed.
-The Trust Deed sets out the rules of the Fund.
+When Superannuation Warehouse sets up a new SMSF, we issue five documents as part of the set-up process, one of these is the Trust Deed.
+An SMSF is governed by the Trust Deed and the Trust Deed sets out the rules of the Fund.

 There is no particular age that would cause an automatic review of your SMSF Trust Deed.
 It is much more about ensuring that the governing rules allow the strategy and activities the Trustees wish to undertake.